-The free society values the individual as an end in himselving of him only that measure of self discipline and self-traint which make the rights of each individual compatible rights of every other individual.
-The freedom of the individuals context of the individual in the contempt, therefore, the negative responsibility has intividual not to exercise his freedom in ways inconsit to the freedom of other individuals and the positive responsity to make constructive use of his freedom in the building just society.

-of a just society.

-From this idea of freedom with responsibility derives the marvolous diversity, the deep telerance, the lawfulness of the free society.
+The free society values the individual as an end in himse iring of him only that measure of self discipline and self tright which make the rights of each individual compatible rights of every other individual.
+The freedem of the indi-is its conterpart, therefore, the negative responsibility the individual not to exercise his freedem in wers incensi-the freedem of other individuals and the patitive respon-tty to make constructive use of his freedem in the building just sectory. e with of a just society.
+From this idea of freedom with responsibility derives the marvoloss diversity, the deep tolerance the lawfulness of the free society.
 This is the explanation of the strength of free men.
-It constitutes the integrity and the witelity of a free and democratic system.
-The free society ettempts to create and maintain an environment in which every individual has the opportunity to realize his creative powers.
-It also explains why the milty to realize his creative powers.
-It also explains why the heart to be a second to destroy it.
-By the same token, in relations between pations, the prime reliance of the free society is on the strength and appear of its idea, and it feels no compulsion scener or later to bring all societies indo controlity with it.

-For the free society does not four, it welcomes, diversity.
-It derives its strength free its hospitality even to antipathetic ideas.
-It is a market for free trade in ideas, secure in its faith that free men will take the boot wares, and grow to a fuller and botter realization of their powers in exercising their choice.
+It constitutes the integrity and the vitality of a free and democratic system.
+The free society strates to create and maintain an environment in which every individual has the opport-ity to realize his creative powers.
+It is also any the the prime realizes his creative powers.
+It is a substantiation to destroy it.
+By the same token, in relations between pations, the prime reliance of the free society is on the strength and appee of its idee, and it feels no compulsion soomer or latter to bring all sociation indo conformity with it.
+Tor the free society does not four, it volcenes, diversity.
+It derives its strength from its hospitality even to antipathetic ideas.
+It is a market for free trade in ideas, secure in its full heat free men will take the base twees and grow to a fullor and better realization of their powers in exercising their choice.